VivaAB/ada-template-website-sickada/8-conclusion.md

 **What's your learning personality type ?**

 **Does size really matters ?**
+Regarding the video time, the topic being lectured impacts greatly the optimal duration.
+YouTube can deliver quick solutions to a problem you might have, while also offering in depth tutorials or explanations for the detail aficionados.

 **How you became smarter**
 We see a shift from academic videos to edutainment.
 Viewers seem to prefer content that is easier to understand, fun, and engaging.